 Run examples tests#

-The examples tests use a specialized testing framework, including a custom configuration of Chrome.
+The examples tests use a topics testing framework, including a custom configuration of Chrome.
 Therefore, it is recommended not to run those tests locally.
 Instead, Bokeh’s CI runs all examples tests once you create a Pull Request.

 To run the examples tests locally, you first need to start a customized headless